 The impact of an increase in scheme liabilities as a result of the McCloud/Sargeant ruling on claims of unlawful discrimination arising from the Transitional Provisions of the Police Pension Regulations 2015, will be measured through the valuation process which determines employer and employee contribution rates.
-The next Police Pension valuation is due to take place in 2020 with implementation of the results planned for 2023/24.
+The next Police Pension valuation was due to take place in 2020 with implementation of the results planned for 2023/24.
 The impact of an increase in annual pension payments arising from McCloud / Sargeant is determined through The Police Pension Fund Regulations 2007.
 These require the Police and Crime Commissioner to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
 If the police pension fund does not have enough funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the Police and Crime Commissioner in the form of a central government top-up grant.
-The estimated impact of the McCloud/Sargeant ruling has been reflected in the past service costs, notional scheme liabilities and IAS19 disclosures of both pension schemes for 2018/19 and 2019/20.
+The estimated impact of the McCloud/Sargeant ruling has been reflected in the past service costs, notional scheme liabilities and IAS19 disclosures of both pension schemes for 2019/20 and 2020/21.

-The estimated net liabilities for both schemes decreased over the year from £1,573.2m to £1,447.5m, a decrease of 8.0%, which was mainly due to changes in actuarial assumptions and the McCloud/Sargeant ruling.
+The estimated net liabilities for both schemes increased over the year from £1,447.5m to £1,685.5m, an increase of 16.4%, which was mainly due to changes in actuarial assumptions and the McCloud/Sargeant ruling.
 The unrealised net losses or gains for the year on both schemes have no direct impact on the cost of services in the comprehensive income and expenditure statement and the notional liability is recognised in the balance sheet only.

 Following a revaluation of public sector pensions, police forces are facing increased police officer pensions costs of around £330m per annum from 2019/20 onwards.
 As part of the 2016 Pension Valuation, HMT have announced Public Sector Pension Valuation 'Directions', which serve to increase the Employer's Contribution rate from 2019/20 for Public Sector Pension Schemes (including the Police Pension Scheme).
 The main change is the reduction to the 'discount rate', which is used to convert future pension payments into present day value.
 This rate reflects the Office for Budget Responsibility's view on the national economic outlook, which in turn reflected a particularly uncertain period prior to Brexit.
 There remained an overall shortfall of funding from Government of around £13m nationally at the time.
-In relation to Gwent Police, this left a gap of £0.43m in 2019/20.
-However, With Police Officers and Police Staff receiving a 2.5% pay award in September 2019, coupled with a significant number of Gwent Police Officers being new to the Police Service and therefore receiving pay increments, the estimated pension shortfall (assuming flat cash pension grant) has risen by £669k to £1.098m for 2020/21.
+With Police Officers and Police Staff receiving a 2.5% pay award in September 2020, coupled with a significant number of Gwent Police Officers being new to the Police Service and therefore receiving pay increments, the estimated pension shortfall (assuming flat cash pension grant) has risen by £1.098m to £1.703m for 2021/22.
 This shortfall will be met from a contribution from reserves and committed funds and not from Council Tax Precept.
 We have assumed in future years' forecasts that the Specific Pension Grant will be recurrently provided to meet the recurrent pension costs, but this is not yet certain.